Yechang618/Quant-Analysis-example/README.md

 This is the back-testing engine developed by Chang Ye

 ============ **Update records** ============

 **Version** 2 @ 09-05-2025

 Implement Kronos (from https://github.com/shiyu-coder/Kronos, thanks for the great work from Shi Yu's team!!!) for back-testing.
+And formalized data fetching, preprocessing and generalized the strategy function for machine learning models.

 **Version** 1 @ 09-05-2025

 Develop the example for backtest and time series analysis

 **Stock Backtesting Engine**